ethanbass/chromConverter/README.md

 # chromConverter
-chromConverter is an R package to facilitate the conversion of chromatographic data from binary formats.
+chromConverter is an R package to facilitate the conversion of chromatographic data from proprietary binary formats.

 It currently consists of a wrapper around the converters in the [Aston](https://github.com/bovee/aston) package for python.